zkutasi/homelab/selfhost/tools/omni-tools/README.md

 # Omni-Tools

-[Official Site](https://github.com/iib0011/omni-tools).
-A useful set of tools.
+[Omni-Tools](https://github.com/iib0011/omni-tools) is a useful set of tools in one package.

 ## The setup